 \end{enumerate}

 We fix the issue of the gate trying to excise the signal by using this hierarchical likelihood.
-The two domains offset each other: in order for the post-merger gate to shift to later times the pre-merger template must match more of the signal, and vice versa.
-This also addresses the fundamental issue with the gated signal model highlighted above: our global model for the entire data set now contains a non-Gaussian element (the other domain's signal model) in each domain's excised region.
+The two domains offset each other; in order for the postmerger gate to shift to later times the premerger template must match more of the signal, and vice versa.
+This also addresses the fundamental issue with the gated signal model highlighted above; our global model for the entire dataset now contains a non-Gaussian element (the other domain's signal model) in each domain's excised region.
 Note also that no coupling occurs across the domain boundaries due to the whitening filter.

 The bottom plots in Fig.~\ref{fig:wf_model_comp} show the maximum likelihood waveform templates from an analysis with this configuration.
 Besides sky location and $t_c$, both models generated independent parameter measurements.
-The resultant waveform templates closely match those obtained by fixing sky location and $t_c$, and the erroneous gate motion observed in the pre- and post-merger-only analyses is no longer present.
+The resultant waveform templates closely match those obtained by fixing sky location and $t_c$ to the injected values (top row of Fig.~~\ref{fig:wf_model_comp}); the erroneous gate motion observed in the pre and postmerger-only analyses is no longer present.